 Parsley Leaf Salad

 Parsley salad has an earthier flavor than one made with lettuce; the pine nuts, capers, and red onion make each bite even more interesting and tasty.
-The raw onions in this recipe become milder the longer they stay in the orange juice-and-vinegar mixture.
-For a strong onion flavor, let them soak for about ten minutes; to make them more mellow, marinate for up to four hours.

 - Servings: 6